-If you have Windows 8 or Windows 10 just open the Task Manager - found by right-clicking the Task Bar.
-In Windows 8 & 10 Startup items are now viewed and edited in More Details of the Task Manager - very nice!
+If you have Windows 10 or 11 just open the Task Manager - found by right-clicking the Task Bar or by pressing Ctrl+Shift+Esc.
+In Windows 10 & 11 Startup items are now viewed and edited in More Details of the Task Manager - very nice!

 *In the MSConfig (or Task Manager) window choose the Startup tab.

 *Go to Bleeping Computer Website and click on the Startup List tab.